The3DP/The3DP/README.md

  by clicking the link below:
 >https://markandtraci.com
 ##
-All repositories include a VersION file so you can see upcoming updates.
+NEWS:
 ##
-Repository updating is a a standard rate.*
-(My) repositories get updates mostly on Saturday.
-Thank you so much for your patience. -The3DP
+THe file form VersION will be deleted and replaced by moving it to a README.md file.
 ##
-More about VersION
-##
-VersION is the largest addition to the user convinience department when using my repositories.
-It is a easy reading, helpful info giving, and justifying platform.
-All of my Repositories are currently underway and will (eventually) fully support the VerSION file.
->
-How to use: In order to interact with the VersION, Click on the VersION file in my repository(ies).
+How to use: In order to interact with the VersION, view Key Tips (if needed).
-NOTE: Different VersION files may vary.
-Key Tips (if needed).

 One - = 10% for Updates.
-One - = 20% for stats affirmed.
+One - = 20% for stats affirmed. (optinal)
 ##
 RTS (Recommended Testing Sites)
 ##